JoeyHendricks/python-benchmark-harness/README.md

 > States of options are saved in a static yaml options file.
 > That is why settings can be defined just once or changed on the fly.

+## Automated Testing

+Making sure that each component of your project runs lighting fast can very challenging.
+Constantly testing the performance of your code manually is a tiresome and inaccurate task.
+That is why QuickPotato allows you to define helpful test cases to completely automate the performance testing.

+Allowing you to only triggered when your changes have impacted the performance of your code.
+That way you can keep focusing on your awesome projects.

 ### Boundary Testing

 Within QuickPotato, it is possible to create a performance test that validates if